Jonius7/SteamUI-OldGlory/README.md

 **Actions**

 - **Install** - Will install selected CSS and JS tweaks.
-If no JS options have changed, will just install the CSS tweaks (which is somewhat faster than installing both CSS and JS)
+If no JS options have changed, will just install the CSS tweaks (which is faster than installing both CSS and JS)
   - The app will copy the needed files to and from `steamui` folder as need.
 - **Reload Config** - If you have modified `fixes.txt` `variables.css` or `old_glory.json` manually, then Reload Config will grab these new values and update the checkboxes and values in the GUI (CSS Options + JS Options), without having to restart the GUI app.
 Changing files in `/scss` or `/themes` doesn't require Reload Config.

 In **Advanced -> Quick Links**:

-- **Open OldGlory folder**: open the OS file explorer to the main folder where OldGlory and files are located .
+- **Open OldGlory folder -  open the OS file explorer to the main folder where OldGlory and files are located .
-- **Open steamui folder**: open the `steamui` folder within ` Program Files/Steam` where the library files are located.
+- **Open steamui folder - open the `steamui` folder within ` Program Files/Steam` where the library files are located.
+- **Apply config.css**: This option has been added to accommodate those who might have their own `config.css` in `[steamdir]/steamui` already.
+If you are instead editing the `config.css` in `themes/`, clicking this button will copy `config.css` over to `[steamdir]/steamui`.
+  - This may change in the future

 In **Settings and About**: